-Put the smelly dog outside.
-If Fido is long overdue for a bath, just throw him a bone and keep him outside if you feel he will offend.
+If Rover isn’t looking, acting (or smelling) his best, a new toy can do wonders to keep your pup occupied while entertaining your friends.
 And, then wash him tomorrow!
 That goes for closing the door to your messy office, too.
 People are not judging you like you think they are.
-They are there to see you, not your perfect house or lavender smelling dog.
+They are there to see you, not your perfect house or perfect smelling (or behaving) dog.

-Give your bathroom a peek.
-I wouldn't worry too much about how clean your house is but I would check out the status of the guest bathroom.
-A quick wipe to the sink and mirror and make sure to leave soap and a clean fingertip towel out.
+There is no need to stress how clean your house is but I would check out the status of the guest bathroom.
+A quick wipe down to the sink and mirror and make sure to leave soap and a clean hand towel out.

-Make it festive, but don't fuss.
-I have a cabinet in my dining room that we call "party central."
-Everything is there to make it an occasion.
+I have a cabinet in my dining room that we call “party central.”
+Everything is there to make an occasion.
 In it I have matches, birthday candles and hats, lots of votives, fun straws, pretty cocktail napkins I pick up on sale, and a few nice bowls and trays to reach for when entertaining.
 Go ahead and light a candle or two, throw out some colorful or fun napkins, and put those appetizers on a nice tray.
 In fact, take out even looks nicer when on a pretty dish.
-When all those things are there, you didn't fuss, you just made it a little more fun!
+When all those things are there, you didn’t fuss, you just made it a little more fun!

-Don't be afraid to ask.
 Inviting a crew over?
 By all means, enlist their help.
 People love that, actually.
-See who can bring a bottle of wine, a favorite cheese, a great DVD for an impromptu movie night with the girls, etc.
+See who can bring a bottle of wine, a favorite cheese, or a great Netflix suggestion for an impromptu movie night with the girls, etc.

-Play some tunes.
 Some music playing always lifts the spirits or sets the mood.
-Break out the iPod or whatever music storage you use and share what you enjoy with your friends and family.
+Break out the records or whatever music storage you use and share what you enjoy with your friends and family.

 What about you?
 Do you have friends over a lot?
 What tips do you have.
 I would love to hear them!